A lightweight package that adds progress bar to vectorized R functions (*apply

 , and apply

 .
-Here is a repository called The Road to Progress that I created to show how to got from a for
+Here is a repository called The Road to Progress that I created to show you how to go from a for

 loop to lapply